 If your child has joined Wattpad without telling you

 Only users 13 and older are allowed on Wattpad.
 If your child is under 13, you should close their account yourself, using their password.
-Wattpad is unable to close accounts unless you, the parent or legal guardian, reports it using your child's e-mail address.
+Wattpad is only able to close accounts when the parent or legal guardian reports it to us, informing us of your child's e-mail address.

 If your child is over 13, you can decide whether or not to allow them to stay on Wattpad.
-Here are some good things to ask your kids about any social network they want to join:
+Here are some good things to ask your kids about any online account they want to create:

 You might be tempted to ask your child to give you their login information so that you can keep an eye on what they’re doing.
-That’s understandable, but keep in mind that it’s easy to create a new account on almost any social network, so spying on kids can just make them keep secrets from you (and keep them from coming to you if they get in trouble.)
+That’s understandable, but keep in mind that it’s easy to create a new account online, so spying on kids can just make them keep secrets from you (and keep them from coming to you if they get in trouble.)

 What works better is to get their login information and put it somewhere safe, like a piggy bank.
 Tell them that you won’t be checking up on them all the time but that you reserve the right to do it if you think it’s necessary.
 Teens actually say that this is what they want from their parents: not to have us constantly looking over their shoulders, but to know that we’re keeping an eye on them and will be there if they need us.

 You should also reward good behavior: the more your kids feel you trust them, the more likely they are to trust you not to overreact if they come to you for help.